ilealm/learning-journal/reflections.md

 [more info here ](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#links)

-## But more impotant, there is always a way to find the answer, search or ask for it.
+## But more impotant, there is always a way to find the answer, search or ask for it. :grinning: